sefffal/AASJuliaWorkshop/README.md

 <details>
 <summary>Windows Instructions</summary>
-This [Microsoft Store](https://www.microsoft.com/store/apps/9NJNWW8PVKMN) link can also be used to install JuliaUp.
+This <a href="https://www.microsoft.com/store/apps/9NJNWW8PVKMN">Microsoft Store</a> link can also be used to install JuliaUp.

-We strongly recomend you use the Windows Terminal included in Windows 11 or downloadable from the [Microsoft store](https://aka.ms/terminal).
+We strongly recomend you use the Windows Terminal included in Windows 11 or downloadable from this <a href="https://aka.ms/terminal">Microsoft Store link</a>.
 Windows Terminal has improved font and math symbol rendering compared to the antiquated `cmd.exe`.
 </details>

 <details>
 <summary>Linux Instructions</summary>
 After downloading the correct version of Julia for your operating system, expand the archive (e.g. `tar -xvf julia-xyz.tar.gz`) and place the binary `julia-xyz/bin/julia` in your `PATH`.

 The version of Julia included in OS package managers (yum, apt, pacman, etc) frequently have bugs not seen in the offical binaries.
-For more information, [see here](https://julialang.org/downloads/platform/#a_brief_note_about_unofficial_binaries).
+For more information, <a href="https://julialang.org/downloads/platform/#a_brief_note_about_unofficial_binaries">see here</a>.
 </details>

 <details>